jpsm83/health/documentation/n8n/article_translation.md

 ```
 {{ JSON.stringify($json.languages) }}

-Translate the above JSON object into Spanish (es):
+Translate or rewrite the above JSON object into Spanish (es):

 Rules:
 1. Translate ONLY content section to Spanish
-2. REWRITE mediaContext, SEO, and socialMedia content (not translate) to ensure character limits
+2. REWRITE mediaContext, SEO, and socialMedia content (not translate) to *ENSURE CHARACTERS LIMIT*
 3. Update hreflang, urlPattern, canonicalUrl, slug
 4. Use language mappings for articles and categories
 5. German slugs: replace umlauts (ä→a, ö→o, ü→u, ß→ss)
-6. CRITICAL: Respect ALL character limits - if exceeded, rewrite that specific value to fit
+6. CRITICAL: Respect *ALL CHARACTERS LIMIT* - if exceeded, rewrite that specific value to follow the rules
 7. Keep video/image URLs unchanged
 8. Output only the complete JSON object